The Eucalyptus Problem

 Underground Technology & Reservoirs

-Ethiopia's Unique Highland Landscape and Climate
+With its unique Highland Landscape and Climate

-The Complications Of Indigenous Forest Restoration
+The Indigenous Forest Restoration:

 Thus, it is impossible to recreate a stable and healthy nature by replanting a few native trees on a devastated plateau; instead, these sporadically planted young plants on the table will require tender care with irrigation and protection against grazing animals and shade from the blistering seasonal sun.
 Furthermore, on the slopes, these young plants most often need some temporary stabilizer of the ground and protection in something that mimics the wind and sun-protective effect of many mother trees.
 In addition, sporadically placed young plants can only offer a very rudimentary and weak protective network against erosion; instead, there is the obvious risk that these young plants will, in all probability, soon perish in the struggle against the great forces of Nature.

-The Precarious and Fragile Restoration Of the Lost Nature
+The Precarious Restoration Of the Lost Nature

 Trees, Shrubs, Flowers and Herbs